Home ยป Recipes ยป Main Dish Recipes ยป Pork ยป Country Ham with Red Eye Gravy

 Can red eye gravy be made without coffee?

-Now, I know some of y’all are wondering if you can substitute the coffee in this recipe with something else, bless your heart… the answer to that is just no. Red Eye Gravy is the combination of coffee and country ham, one without the other just makes it … well, I don’t know but definitely not Red Eye Gravy!
+Now, I know some of y’all are wondering if you can substitute something else for the coffee in this recipe.
+Bless your heart… the answer to that is just no. Red Eye Gravy is the combination of coffee and the drippings from cooking country ham; one without the other just makes it … well, I don’t know, but definitely not Red Eye Gravy!

 Can you buy a red eye gravy mix in the store?